official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-1-2.md

 “A revised set of controls would be introduced as soon as possible, focused on Iraq’s WMD and military programmes.
 Purely economic sanctions would cease.
 In return,

-[^131] Statement, 27 November 2009, page 2.
+[^131]: Statement, 27 November 2009, page 2.
-[^132] Letter Sawers to Cowper-Coles, 7 March 2001, ‘Iraq: New Policy Framework’ attaching Paper,
+[^132]: Letter Sawers to Cowper-Coles, 7 March 2001, ‘Iraq: New Policy Framework’ attaching Paper,

 236

-The Report of the Iraq Inquiry1.2  |  Development of UK strategy and options, September 2000 to September 2001

 Iraq’s neighbours would bring an end to illegal oil exports and give practical support to enforce the revised controls.
 UN control of oil revenues would be retained.